The Do’s and Don’ts of Feeding Treats to Your Horse

 The Golden Rules of Treat Feeding

-There are a few golden rules to adhere to when it comes to treating any animal, just like there are golden rules to playing online casino Singapore games.
+There are a few golden rules to adhere to when it comes to treating any animal, just like there are golden rules.
 Horses in particular also have special dietary needs that you need to be aware of.
 Firstly, you should choose healthy fruits, vegetables and grains as treats, which will taste great to your horse while still falling into the category of foods that they might eat in their regular diets.
 This will ensure that their chances of experiencing digestive upset are minimised, while also ensuring that their health is preserved in the long term.

 Secondly, treats should only be offered in small amounts!
 Feeding your horse a whole bag of carrots or apples in one go constitutes more of a meal than a treat, and it will also be one filled with sugar and unnecessary calories.
 For the average sized equine, one or two carrots or apples is more than enough.
 Always remember that feeing them too much of anything could negatively impact their diets, lowering their protein content, exceeding their recommended starch intake, and diluting their intake of mineral and vitamins.
 Too much of certain special foods can also create severe gastrointestinal issues, and even problems like laminitis and colic.

 There are many foods out there that can be safely and freely offered to horses as rewards.
 A few of them to consider include:

 - Apple slices, carrots, and cubes of hay.
 These are always good places to start treat-wise, and even the fussiest of animals will be interested in them.
 Many horses will have no trouble enjoying other fruits like bananas as well.

 - Commercially produced horse treats.
 These can be found at your local pet/equine store, and have already been created with the correct nutritional values for your horse.
 They also store far better than fresh produce, which makes them a great option when you are on the road or need an instant treat available.